Chapman's Pool: Chapman's Pool Lifeboat

-In 1866, after much local pressure and because many people died at sea nearby, the decision was made to build a lifeboat station at Chapman's Pool.
-The station was built and completed during 1867.
-The lifeboat George Scott was placed at Chapman's Pool in November 1866 but the station soon closed again in 1880 owing to the great expense involved in up keeping the boathouse, the landslips that constantly swept down upon it and, lacking a village nearby, the dearth of local volunteers to serve on the lifeboat.
+The Royal National Lifeboat Institution opened a lifeboat station at Chapman's Pool in 1866 to serve the area around Purbeck.
+The lifeboat was a 6-oared Self-Righter named George Scott.
+The station closed in 1880 owing to the great expense involved in up keeping the boathouse, the landslips that constantly swept down upon it and, lacking a village nearby, the dearth of local volunteers to serve on the lifeboat.
 The building still stands and is used as a fishing hut.